 BSK will consider academic credit for CPE units completed prior to the student's acceptance into the Master of Divinity program at BSK.
 The student will be assessed an administrative fee of \$150 per unit of CPE to have the credit officially recorded on the student's record.
 The student is responsible for having the CPE center mail directly to the BSK academic office written verification from the CPE supervisor/professor indicating that the unit was successfully completed and a full unit of CPE credit extended and the grade assigned for that unit.
-Approval of the academic credit for a CPE unit from an ACPE accredited agency will be determined by the Academic Dean.
+Approval of the academic credit for a CPE unit from the Association for Clinical Pastoral Education (ACPE) accredited center will be determined by the academic dean.